 Engineering Heritage Significance

-Dunedin's historic waterway, particularly the Ross Creek Reservoir, stands as a testament to New Zealand's engineering prowess and heritage.
-Recognized as a Category 1 historic place by Heritage New Zealand, this site includes the remarkable Ross Creek Earth Dam and the iconic Valve Tower.
+Dunedin’s Ross Creek Reservoir exemplifies New Zealand’s engineering legacy, recognized as a Category 1 historic place by Heritage New Zealand.
+The site features the notable Ross Creek Earth Dam and iconic Valve Tower, constructed between 1865 and 1867 under engineer Ralph Donkin and builder David Proudfoot.

 Awards and Recognitions